iaeliyen/paip-lisp/docs/chapter19.md

 > Language and its Structure (1967)

-Anatural language is a language spoken by people, such as English, German, or Tagalog.
+A natural language is a language spoken by people, such as English, German, or Tagalog.
 This is in opposition to artificial languages like Lisp, FORTRAN, or Morse code.
 Natural language processing is an important part of AI because language is intimately connected to thought.
 One measure of this is the number of important books that mention language and thought in the title: in AI, Schank and Colby's *Computer Models of Thought and Language;* in linguistics, Whorf's *Language, Thought, and Reality* (and Chomsky's *Language and Mind;)* in philosophy, Fodor's *The Language of Thought;* and in psychology, Vygotsky's *Thought and Language* and John Anderson's *Language, Memory, and Thought.* Indeed, language is the trait many think of as being the most characteristic of humans.